lineality/reduce_resize_csv/README.md

 if you need a half size (or quarter etc) and reduced content csv for testing

+Sometimes you need to work on a .csv file but the file is very large (e.g. 1.6 gigs) and is cumbersome for some tasks where you do not need the whole file.

+With this tool you can make smaller versions of the .csv file.

-python script and notebook versions
+a python script version and a python notebook version are both available

-script will ask for file name and how many half-reductions you want
+the python script can be run in a terminal and will ask for file name and how many half-reductions you want